 Jurisdictional and Network Service Provider requirements.

-In circumstances where the Metering Provider identifies an installation that does not comply with clause 4.33.1 of this procedure, it is expected that the Metering Provider will inform the responsible person, appropriate jurisdictional administrator and/or the NSP (as appropriate).
+In circumstances where the Metering Provider identifies an installation that does not comply with clause 4.33.1 of this procedure, it is expected that the Metering Provider will inform the metering coordinator, appropriate jurisdictional administrator and/or the NSP (as appropriate).